 Procrastination is a common form of self-sabotage and can indicate low self-worth.
 It's much easier to leave behind habits that don't serve you when you value and treasure yourself in all ways.

 Other helpful stones include Obsidian for recognizing your authentic self, and rainforest Jasper (a form of green rhyolite also known as Australian rainforest jasper) to encourage even more self-love.

 It can take some practice managing our emotions, especially in the fast-paced and ever-changing world we live in today.
 There are several crystals we can use to manage stress and anxiety, including rhyolite.

 You might be struggling with resentful emotions tied to events in your past or feel unable to live in the present moment because of future worries.
 Whatever keeps you from finding peace of mind, rhyolite's grounding vibrations may free you from emotional stressors and negative energy.

 Keeping a rhyolite stone in your pocket can act as a quick reminder to slow down.
 When you feel the need, pull out your stone and use it as an anchor to the present moment.
-You'll find shifting your focus from your emotions to something else can give you a sense of groundedness when you need it most.
+You'll find shifting your focus from your emotions to something else can give you a sense of grounding when you need it most.

 Remember, there is a wealth of healing crystals you can turn to if you'd like extra assistance.
-If your state of mind has worn you down, aventurine can help you regain a zest and enthusiasm for life again.
-Blue tourmaline is ideal for letting go of emotional baggage, and pink opal works to ease stress and offers emotional healing.
+If your state of mind has worn you down, Aventurine can help you regain a zest and enthusiasm for life again.
+Blue Tourmaline is ideal for letting go of emotional baggage, and pink Opal works to ease stress and offers emotional healing.